amrit-sbagga/my-azure-sls-template/README.md

 e.g For creating 'mytestapp' as serverless template project, execute sls install --url https://github.com/amrit-sbagga/my-azure-sls-template --name mytestapp

-3 - To install the required dependencies, execute :
+3 - To install the required dependencies, navigate to the created project and execute :

 > npm install